influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 2015-08-18T00:48:00Z   7.046
 ```

-The query returns the average of the values in the `water_level` field key.
+Returns the average of the values in the `water_level` field key.
-It covers the [time range](/enterprise_influxdb/v1.9/query_language/explore-data/#time-syntax) between `2015-08-17T23:48:00Z` and `2015-08-18T00:54:00Z` and [groups](/enterprise_influxdb/v1.9/query_language/explore-data/#the-group-by-clause) results into 12-minute time intervals and per tag.
+It covers the [time range](/enterprise_influxdb/v1.9/query-data/explore-data/#time-syntax) between `2015-08-17T23:48:00Z` and `2015-08-18T00:54:00Z` and [groups](/enterprise_influxdb/v1.9/query-data/explore-data/#the-group-by-clause) results into 12-minute time intervals and per tag.
-The query [fills](/enterprise_influxdb/v1.9/query_language/explore-data/#group-by-time-intervals-and-fill) empty time intervals with `9.01` and [limits](/enterprise_influxdb/v1.9/query_language/explore-data/#the-limit-and-slimit-clauses) the number of points and series returned to seven and one.
+The query [fills](/enterprise_influxdb/v1.9/query-data/explore-data/#group-by-time-intervals-and-fill) empty time intervals with `9.01` and [limits](/enterprise_influxdb/v1.9/query-data/explore-data/#the-limit-and-slimit-clauses) the number of points and series returned to seven and one.

 ### MEDIAN()